The new ticket types may help SAS customers find the product they need quickly.

 The new SAS Booking class codes by ticket type will be renamed to SAS Business Smart, SAS Business Pro, SAS Plus Smart, SAS Plus Pro, SAS Go Light, SAS Go Smart, and SAS Go Pro.
 The new names—“Light,” “Smart,” and “Pro”—are intended to help customers find the right services within each travel class.

 “Travelers expect ease, clarity and efficiency.
 We want to make it easier for our customers to understand what type of ticket they buy and what is included.
 It is only the ticket name that changes – there is no difference in content or in the price,” says Annelie Nässén, EVP Global Sales and Marketing, SAS.

 But will these complications make flight shopping easier?

 Complications aren’t always bad.
-In fine watches—and smartwatches—they enhance utility by giving the user easy access to frequently needed information.
+For fine watches—and smartwatches—complications enhance utility, giving the user easy access to frequently needed information.
 If ticket classes help SAS customers better perceive the value of each ticket, then they will be welcome.

 Whether these newly branded ticket types “read well” depends on the ease of the booking flow—which has been pretty good since SAS re-designed its website in 2017.

 Right now, customers go on the SAS website and enter their destination details and dates.
 If they have selected the low price calculator calendar, then the best fares available appear for each day.
 Price-sensitive passengers with flexible schedules can immediately change their departure and/or return date for the best fares combination.